Inceid/intro-clinical-ai/src/site/notes/Welcome.md

 It's important to [use the right tool for the right use case](<LLM Comparison>).

 ----

+## Agents
+Agents include goblin.tools

+Agents typically differ with respect to their level of **autonomy** - how independently they can carry out tasks, and how large the task in question is.

+A **reactive, single-turn agent** like [goblin.tools](<https://goblin.tools/>) can
+- break down tasks
+- create recipe ideas
+- estimate time taken to complete a task.

+An **autonomous agent**

+---

 ## Further Reading
 - To tinker with advanced AI and keep up with research, see [[Frontier Models\|Frontier Models]]